ncagle/DNS-over-HTTPS/libcurl-API-and-expected-string-encodings-[WIP].md

 An attempt to assess and document the expected string encoding for libcurl APIs where strings are used as inputs or return values.

+Notes:
-The initial state is the result of a quick walktrough and following "common-sense", without verification.
-The only ones with a 100% confidence is **binary** types, as these always go together with an explicit length.
-Also the initial list may not cover all libcurl APIs, as it was extracted from an actual libcurl wrapper.
+- The initial state is the result of a quick walktrough and following "common-sense", without verification.
+Even those without a `?` may not be correct.
+- The only ones with a 100% confidence is **binary** types, as these always go together with an explicit length.
+- The initial list may not cover all libcurl APIs, as it was extracted from an actual libcurl wrapper.
 But, it may still be a useful base to start on.

+String types:
 - **binary** = raw bytes with an explicit length
 - **ASCII**  = zero terminated, 7-bit ASCII string<br>usually strings internal to libcurl
 - **UTF-8**  = zero terminated, UTF-8 encoded string<br>URLs, filenames, human-readable text, etc.
 - **raw**    = zero terminated, 8-bit string<br>none of the above, codepage to be determined by context on either the local or remote side

+APIs:
 ```
 binary : CURLFORM_COPYCONTENTS
 UTF-8? : CURLFORM_COPYNAME